Why Invest in your Office Interior Design (Especially in a Post-Covid World)

 Employee retention

-A dingy, cramped and uncomfortable environment can seriously impact the general mood and that’s not sustainable for many people.
+A dingy, uncomfortable environment can seriously impact the general mood and that’s not sustainable for many people.
 In fact, there’s a direct correlation between the working environment and employee retention.
-48% of people said that the design of their workplace was a significant factor in whether or not they stayed on at that company, and also reflected how appreciated they felt.
+48% of people said that the design of their workplace was a significant factor in whether they stayed on at that company, and also reflected how appreciated they felt.

 We’ve looked at the impact a well-designed workplace can have on talent attraction and retention further in this post if you’re interested!